The Mentoring Programme

 How it works

-Career Development Services will provide you with initial training, and a resources pack, to assist you to set goals prior to meeting your mentor for the first time.
+Career and Employability Services will provide you with initial training, and a resources pack, to assist you to set goals prior to meeting your mentor for the first time.
 Each mentoring partnership will differ depending on your needs and the background of your mentor, so you are encouraged to take a lead in deciding what support you require.

 Below are some example activities that you may wish to suggest to your mentor, but be aware that these will be dependent on your mentor's availability, workplace limitations and working regulations.